Sphinkie/LedRGB/README.md

 # LedRGB
-Arduino library for easy hanling with a RGB led
+Arduino library for easy handling with a RGB led.

 See the API description of the methods offered by this class in the atatched file **API_description.md**.